open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Histograms

-OpenTelemetry Histogram with a cumulative aggregation temporality becomes a metric family with the following:
+[OpenTelemetry Histograms](#histogram) with a cumulative aggregation temporality becomes a metric family with the following:

 - A single `{name}_count` metric denoting the count field of the histogram.
   All attributes of the histogram point are converted to Prometheus labels.